rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 ```

 ### Including component-specific CSS
-How you include css depends on your tech stack and varies from project to project.
+How you include CSS depends on your tech stack and varies from project to project.

 Here are a few common methods:

 #### Webpack (css-loader)
-If using a bundler, import css into javascript and let loaders extract it.
+If using a bundler, import CSS into javascript and let loaders extract it.

 _main.js_
 ```js